fantasyislandsoftware/ammonite/README.md

 AmmoniteOS

-An AmigaOS inspired operating system which acts as a frontend on top of any linux distro but can also run M68K amiga binaries.
+An AmigaOS inspired and compatible operating system which acts as a frontend on top of any linux distro